JukeboxPipeline/jukeboxmaya/docs/userdoc/installation.rst

        $ scripts/activate

   5. Install the psycopg2 dependency.
-See the jukebox-core documentation in the user manual section under **Installation** on how to do that.
+See :ref:`jukeboxcore:installation` on how to do that.
   6. Install jukebox-maya::

        $ pip install jukebox-maya